Frazer Solar GmbH v. Government of Lesotho

 Lesotho's Criminal Allegations Against FSG:

-The Government of Lesotho is pursuing a 'corruption and fraud by a corrupt cabal' narrative through their court system including threatening to arrest Frazer Solar personnel.
+The Government of Lesotho is pursuing a 'corruption and fraud by a corrupt cabal' narrative through their court system including threatening to arrest and charge former-GOL and FSG personnel.
 FSG states that these allegations are completely false, without substance and are purely being pursued to help GOL in its civil proceedings.
-GOL's main difficulty is that it did not file its appeal to set aside the arbitration ruling within the three month deadline required under article 34 of the Arbitration Act.
+GOL's main difficulty is that it did not file its appeal to set aside the arbitration ruling within the three month deadline required under article 34 of the South African Arbitration Act.
 Therefore, it cannot and the arbitration ruling is final.
 The only way for it to set aside the three month time-bar and file a belated appeal is by arguing corruption or fraud prevented them from knowing about the making of the arbitration award.
-For this reason only, FSG contends GOL has concocted this false narrative.
+For this reason, FSG contends GOL has concocted this false narrative.

 This website contains the publicly available information regarding the ongoing dispute between Frazer Solar GmbH and the Government of Lesotho.
 Additional information maybe made available on request and any questions can be directed to info@frazersolarvlesotho.com